 The ADOC was interviewed and confirmed that the plan of care and strategies were not developed and implemented to respond to resident #061's responsive behaviours.
-(561)

-B) Resident #043 had a history of responsive behaviours related to resisting and refusing care, as well as sexual behaviours, which were exhibited in January and September, 2016.
-The sexual behaviours exhibited occurred on a specific date in September 2016, whereby resident #043 was observed by the staff exhibiting sexual responsive behaviours towards resident #043.
+B) Resident #043 had a history of responsive behaviours, some of which were related to resisting and refusing care.
+These behaviours were exhibited in January and September, 2016.
+The staff observed resident #043 exhibiting responsive behaviours towards resident #043.

-The clinical record was reviewed and based on the Resident Assessment Instrument-Minimum Data Set (RAI-MDS) in November 2016, the resident's behavioural symptoms had deteriorated since the previous assessment in September 2016.
+The clinical record was reviewed and based on the Resident Assessment Instrument-Minimum Data Set (RAI-MDS) September 2016.

 The written plan of care dated November 2016, identified that the resident had a history of exhibiting behaviours towards a co-resident.
-There was no date or identification of which co-resident the written plan of care was referring to, and there was no strategies developed or implemented to respond to the resident's sexual behaviours.
-The LTCH Inspector #527, identified that in May 2014, the home "RESOLVED" the strategies and interventions to reduce the incidents of inappropriate sexual behaviours the resident was exhibiting.
-The Behavioural SBAR - Huddle Communication Tool was reviewed and it did not include any recommendations or interventions and did not indicate that the resident's plan of care was reviewed and revised.
+There was no date or identification of which co-resident the written plan of care was referring to, and there was no strategies developed or implemented to respond to the resident's responsive behaviours.
+The LTCH Inspector #527, identified that in May 2014, the home "RESOLVED" the strategies and interventions to reduce the incidents of inappropriate behaviours the resident was exhibiting.
+The Behavioural SBAR -